ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 }
 ```

+I finished the deed.
+My fingers left the keyboard for a moment as I stared.
+The fires in my imagination receded, and I was left with just the quiet of the night and the loud hum of my old computer's fan.
+I was not smote in my seat.
+My hard drive was not reformatted.
 It's just a tiny little bit of it, dear reader.
 And, well... come now.
 A little indeterminate value, a tiny tiny bit of "Undefined" Behavior...

 ![Save Button](/assets/img/2019-10-14/save.png)

 It'll never hurt anyone...

 💚